 Take Time to Ease Stress

 Stress may worsen your Crohn's symptoms.
 If it does, progressive muscle relaxation techniques and meditation may help.
 Doing activities you enjoy, such as listening to music, also can soothe stress.

 Stop Smoking to Relieve Symptoms

 Smoking makes Crohn's disease worse.
-It also can aggravate conditions linked to Crohn's disease, like bone loss and eye problems.
-Quitting is never easy.
-But millions of ex-smokers are proof it can be done.
+It also can aggravate conditions linked to Crohn's disease, such as bone loss and eye problems.
+Ask your doctor for advice about quitting.

 Keep a Positive Outlook

 It's easy to feel overwhelmed by a chronic disease like Crohn's.
 Find friends and family you can turn to for support.
 Make plans to do activities you enjoy.
 Being optimistic and enjoying life can make a difference.
-Try looking to a counselor if you need additional help.
+Talk to a counselor if you need more help.

 Supplements to Help Crohn's

 Crohn's disease often weakens the body's ability to absorb nutrients.
 Some people, especially children, may need to take liquid food replacement formulas.
 Your doctor may also recommend vitamin and mineral supplements, including extra calcium, vitamin D, vitamin B12, folic acid, and iron.